![]() |

 When moving classes in school:

-- Information will be passed on to the new class teacher IN ADVANCE and in most cases, a planning meeting will take place with the new teacher.
+- Information will be passed on to the new teacher IN ADVANCE and in most cases, a planning meeting will take place with the new teacher.

 - Support Plans will be transferred to the new teacher.